1988–89 Gillingham F.C. season: Background and pre-season

 The 1988–89 season was Gillingham's 57th season playing in the Football League and the 39th since the club was elected back into the League in 1950 after being voted out in 1938.
 It was the club's 15th consecutive season in the Football League Third Division, the third tier of the English football league system, since the team had gained promotion from the Fourth Division as runners-up in 1974.
 In the 1987–88 season, Gillingham had finished 13th in the Third Division; Keith Peacock was dismissed from his position as the club's manager midway through that season and replaced by his assistant Paul Taylor, who remained in the role at the start of the 1988–89 season.
 Taylor's management team consisted of John Gorman as assistant manager and former Gillingham player Damien Richardson as youth team coach.

 Gillingham's kit for the season added a pattern of thin white lines to the team's traditional blue shirts, which were worn with white shorts and socks.
-The second-choice kit, to be worn in the event of a clash of colours with the opposition, was all-red.
+The away kit, to be worn in the event of a clash of colours with the home team, was all-red.
 Taylor signed one new player ahead of the new season: George Burley, a 32-year-old defender who had played nearly 450 games in the Football League, joined the club from Sunderland.
 Mel Eves, Les Berry and Graham Pearce all moved on after their playing contracts were not renewed.
 The team prepared for the new season with a number of friendly matches, including a short tour of France where they played teams including Racing Club de Paris.